Grassroots Currencies: Foundations for Grassroots Digital Economies: Economic Scenarios of Grassroots Currencies

 \item \textbf{Personal Credit Lines as Bank Collateral.} The $p$-coins transferred to the community bank are of equal value to the community coins received by $p$, as long as $p$ is liquid.
 However, if $p$ becomes insolvent the $p$-coins held by the bank lose their value.
 Hence, mutual credit lines between community members and $p$ are in effect the sole collateral for the community coins the bank has provided to $p$.
 Risk management as above is possible provided it is carried out before $p$ becomes insolvent.
-To ensure that the bank's collateral to the $p$-coins it holds does not disappear, the bank may put a lien on some fraction of it, which may increase over time if needed; such a lien can be realized by $p$ transferring a number of foreign coins it holds to an escrow account, and the bank transferring to the escrow account the same number of $p$-coins it holds.
+To ensure that the bank's collateral to the $p$-coins it holds does not disappear, the bank may put a lien on some fraction of it, which may increase over time if needed; such a lien can be realised by $p$ transferring a number of non-$p$-coins it holds to an escrow account, and the bank transferring to the escrow account the same number of $p$-coins it holds.
 Note that doing so does not decrease the number of community coins held by $p$.
-The signatories of the 2-out-of-3 account could be the member $p$, the bank, and an agreed-upon escrow agent.
-The bank may request $p$-coins from the escrow account if it is willing to decrease the collateral, or foreign coins if it wishes to decrease the exposure to $p$; in both cases matching coins are returned to $p$.
+The bank may request $p$-coins from the escrow account if it is willing to decrease the collateral, or non-$p$-coins if it wishes to decrease the exposure to $p$; in both cases matching coins are returned to $p$.
 The member $p$ may reduce or close the escrow account by transferring to it community coins, thus reducing its bank credit.
-Each community coin received by the escrow account is transferred to the community bank, and a pair of $p$ and foreign coins are returned to $p$.
+Each community coin received by the escrow account is transferred to the community bank, and a pair of a $p$- and a non-$p$-coin are returned to $p$.

-\item \textbf{Universal Basic Income (UBI).} A community bank may offer a community-based UBI~\cite{trustlines,circles-UBI,howitt2019roadmap,assiagood}.
-To do so, the bank can increase the mutual credit line with members over time, say by one coin a day for each member, even if the member is not credit worthy (\#\ref{creditworthiness}).
-The bank thus provides a form of UBI for those who need it, and a kind of basic pension fund for those who do not need additional credit at present.
-To offset write-offs for members that become insolvent or perish while having a negative `net interpersonal investment position' and to maintain its capital adequacy, the community bank will need contributions from inside or outside the community, in the form of philanthropic donations or government support (see \# \ref{CBDC}). \end{enumerate}